SpectroFinance/SpectroCoin-Merchant-API/README.md

 ## /createOrder

-Merchant who wants his customer order to be paid creates order at Spectro Coin with payment details and presents result to his customer.
+Merchant who wants his customer order to be paid creates order at SpectroCoin with payment details and presents result to his customer.
 Merchant can also redirect his customer to returned redirect url where customer will be presented with interactive payment window.

 ### Request